msanders/snipmate.vim/README.rst

       some spellchecking of my wonderfull english, added this Changelog [2011-02-07, `garbas`_]

+    * Fixed bug: When leaving a placeholder unchanged and trying to jump to the next placeholder, the text of the first placeholder would get cleared.

     * From below mentioned merges I must specially mention `MarcWeber`_'s patch which brought quite a few functionalities/improvements:
         - snippets are loaded lazily.